Britain's Next raises profit forecast for second time in two months

 Next has shown resilience during the pandemic, benefiting from its long-established online operations.

-Rivals with weaker or no online business, notably Primark (ABF.L), have seen far larger falls in sales.
+Rivals with weaker or no online business, notably Primark, have seen far larger falls in sales.
 Others, such as Topshop-owner Arcadia, and Debenhams have gone out of business.

 Next said first quarter retail sales from its stores were down 76% on two years ago, reflecting COVID-19 lockdowns, while online sales increased 65%.